Wheeler scores 2, Jets beat Kings 6-3

+WINNIPEG, Manitoba (AP)Blake Wheeler was glad to be back playing on a line with Mark Scheifele, and it showed.

-WINNIPEG, Manitoba (AP)Blake Wheeler had two goals and an assist in his 700th game in franchise history, and the Winnipeg defeated the Los Angeles Kings 6-3 on Tuesday night.
+Wheeler had two goals and an assist in his 700th game in franchise history, and the Winnipeg Jets beat the Los Angeles Kings 6-3 on Tuesday night.

 Connor Hellebuyck stopped 31 shots for the Jets, who went 4-2-0 on a six-game homestand.